Your complete guide to Biodiversity Net Gain: Metrics, Plans and Costs

 The Environment Bill is yet to pass into law.
 As of the 26th January 2021, the Bill is in the Report stage in the House of Commons (UK Parliament, 2021) and a two-year “transition period” is envisaged after the Bill achieves Royal Assent and passes into law (Environment Analyst, 2019) probably in the autumn of 2021.
 As a result, implementation will likely be patchy (rather like the great crested newt district licencing scheme) with each local authority taking a slightly different approach to this new mandate as they use the transition period to create and refine a system that’s suitable for the region that they cover.

-Our baseline assessments cost from £469+VAT, but clearly the cost varies with the scale and intensity of your site and development.
+Our biodiversity net gain assessments cost from £469+VAT, but clearly the cost varies with the scale and intensity of your site and development.

 The price for the purchase of units and credits as part of an offsetting scheme will be in part determined at the local level, and as with most things in life, demand and supply will probably need some time to reach an equilibrium where it is cost effective for developers to uptake the various schemes.